 If you suspect that your identity may have been stolen, please take the following steps:

 - Report the crime to your local police and sheriff departments.
 A copy of the police report can help you clear up your credit records later on.
 You may need to provide copies to the creditors.

 - Notify the bank or provider of any of the impacted accounts.

 - Notify your local post office if you suspect an identity thief has filed a change of address or has used the mail to commit credit or bank fraud.
 Find out where fraudulent credit cards were sent by contacting the card issuer, and notify the local postmaster for that address to forward all mail in your name to your own address.

-- Contact the Federal Trade Commission (FTC).
-File a complaint via their toll-free hotline 1-877-IDTHEFT (1-877-438-4338) or online at ftc.gov/idtheft.
+- Contact the Federal Trade Commission (FTC) and file a complaint via their toll-free hotline 1-877-IDTHEFT (1-877-438-4338) or online at ftc.gov/idtheft.

-- With respect to any of your Nationwide Bank accounts or transactions, please contact Nationwide Bank immediately at 1-877-I Bank NW (1-877-422-6569).
+With respect to any of your Nationwide Bank accounts or transactions, please contact us immediately with any concerns you would like to report.